- Groundbreaking: April 29, 1999

 Gehry’s inspiration for the interior was desert rock formations in New Mexico and Utah carved by ancient rivers.
 Imagine yourself at the base of Bryce Canyon, or walking along the bottom of a glacial crevasse.
 Shafts of light — represented here by fluorescent tube lighting — flicker down the sides of the crevasse as you pass.
 There’s a story that Gehry wanted real cracks to the exterior, but when this proved unfeasible, he designed a lighting effect that highlights the curvature of the walls, much as a stroke of makeup does a cheekbone.
 The building itself could be considered a work of art, so additional decoration on the walls of the atrium is minimal.

 The 72 flags above you represent all the nations from which Weatherhead students have come.
 We are proud to attract talented students from all around the world.
-Recent Weatherhead initiatives have included expanding our master’s programs in finance and in positive organization development to China and India respectively.
+Recent Weatherhead initiatives have included expanding our master’s programs in finance to China.

 If you’re wondering why you just took two different elevators to descend two stories, the answer lies in the Buddhas.
 Boo, Duh, and nearly all of the classrooms in the Peter B. Lewis Building have two entrances.
 Inside rooms 201 and 202, which are housed within the freestanding pods, entrances at the rear minimize disruption by latecomers.